Automorphisms of valued fields: amalgamation and existential closedness: Introduction

 As observed in~\cite{pillay_forking_2000,BY,BYP}, even if a class of existentially closed structures is not \emph{elementary}, which happens to be the case in our setting by \cite{kikyoStrictOrderProperty2002}, one can still analyse it through the lenses of model theory by using \emph{positive logic}, an approach already followed in e.g.~\cite{HK,kamsmaBilinearSpacesFixed2023,DKN,DM} that constitutes one of the main motivations for the general study of this framework, carried out for instance in \cite{Ha,DK,DGK,Ka}.
 Positive logic has also been used to introduce \emph{definability patterns}~\cite{hrushovskiDefinabilityPatternsTheir2020,segelPositiveDefinabilityPatterns2025} and obtain applications to approximate subgroups~\cite{hrushovskiLascarGroup2022}.

 The relevant neostability-theoretic \emph{dividing line} for this paper is the \emph{tree property of the second kind}: the existence of an unbounded definable family of independent partitions.
 The absence of this property is a tameness condition, known as $\mathsf{NTP}_2$ and studied intensively in recent years, see e.g.~\cite{Chernikov,CH,montenegroSTABILIZERSGROUPSGENERICS2020,Ka}.
 In our final \Cref{sec:ntp2} we take the opportunity to advance the study of $\mathsf{NTP}_2$ in the positive setting by generalising to arbitrary positive theories the \emph{Array Modelling Theorem} (\Cref{ar_mod}), a Ramsey-theoretic statement established in~\cite{Ka} for \emph{thick} positive theories.
-Array modelling implies a number of desirable general properties such as \emph{submultiplicativity of burden} (\Cref{co:submulbur}) that, combined with \Cref{intro_thm_amalg}, allow us to adapt the arguments of~\cite{CH} to prove that our class enjoys the above tameness property, failing for example in existentially closed exponential fields~\cite{HK}. \begin{alphthm}[\Cref{ntp2}] Existentially closed valued difference fields of residual characteristic zero are $\mathsf{NTP}_2$ in the sense of positive logic. \end{alphthm}
+Array modelling implies a number of desirable general properties such as \emph{submultiplicativity of burden} (\Cref{co:submulbur}) that, combined with \Cref{intro_thm_amalg}, allow us to adapt the arguments of~\cite{CH} to prove that our class enjoys the above tameness property, which for example fails in existentially closed exponential fields~\cite{HK}. \begin{alphthm}[\Cref{ntp2}] Existentially closed valued difference fields of residual characteristic zero are $\mathsf{NTP}_2$ in the sense of positive logic. \end{alphthm}

 \paragraph{Acknowledgements} \Cref{pr:philip} and \Cref{eg:angus} are due respectively to Philip Dittmann and Angus Matthews; we are grateful to them for allowing us to include their results here.
 We thank Simone Ramello and Silvain Rideau-Kikuchi for extensive and very inspiring discussions on several problems addressed in this paper.
-Thanks to Martin Hils, Ehud Hrushovski and Martin Ziegler for helpful comments.
+Thanks to Philip Dittmann, Martin Hils, Ehud Hrushovski, Mark Kamsma and Martin Ziegler for helpful comments.

 \paragraph{Funding information}JD was supported by EPSRC grant EP/V03619X/1 and by Xiamen University Malaysia Research Fund (Grant No: XMUMRF/2025-C15/IMAT/0037).
 FG was partially supported by GeoMod ANR-19-CE40-0022-01 (ANR-DFG).
 FG and RM were supported by the project PRIN 2022: ``Models, sets and classifications'' Prot.~2022TECZJA, Italian Ministry of University and Research (MUR).
 RM was supported by the project PRIN 2022 ``Logical methods in combinatorics'', 2022BXH4R5 and is a member of the INdAM research group GNSAGA.
 We acknowledge the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.